ESGF/esgf-swt/_posts/2015-03-27-dont-find-data.markdown

 2. Use Firefox or Chrome.
 Enable JavaScript.
 Firefox should be used in a New Private Window (in the main menu of Firefox).
 In this way you can avoid cookie mismatch and disturbance by old cache content.

 3. ESGF is a worldwide Grid with more than 40 data nodes.
 Usually a few of them are not working properly.
-Many ESGF portal administrators exclude malfunctioning nodes or their datasets from being listed; otherwise these malfunctioning nodes may disturbe their portals.
+Many ESGF portal administrators exclude malfunctioning nodes or their datasets from being listed; otherwise these malfunctioning nodes may disturb their portals.
 Disturbed portals may only list local datasets.
 As a user you may do the following:

   * Try another portal.
 For the most important projects, the numbers of datasets "seen" by each portal are listed in the [ESGF Data Visibility API][Data Visibility API].
 There, look for the part `indexes` since ESGF portals are *index nodes*.
 The list is refreshed once every four hours.